siliconcompiler/siliconcompiler/docs/development_guide/tools.rst

   step = chip.get('arg','step')
   index = chip.get('arg','index')

 Each node in the flowgraph has a step name, and an index.
-The step name is linked to a task type by the :meth:`.node()` function, which is usually called in a :class:`.Flow`'s ``setup()`` function.
+The step name is linked to a task type by the :meth:`.node()` function, which is usually called in a :class:`siliconcompiler.Flow`'s ``setup()`` function.
 The indices are used to allow multiple instances of a task to run in parallel with slightly different parameters.
 When you are not performing a parameter sweep, the "index" value will usually be set to ``"0"``.

 All tools are required to bind the tool name to an executable name and to define any required command line options. ::